How Awareness Unfolds

 A Deaf-Led and Reflective Practice

-WovenAware is grounded in Deaf experience and shaped by reflection.
+WovenAware is grounded in Deaf experience and shaped by a Deaf-led awareness practice.

 It centres lived reality, not assumption.

-It values accessibility, respect, and honesty in how awareness is explored.
+It values accessibility, respect, and honesty in how awareness is approached.

 This is not simply a platform for information.

-It is a space for deeper understanding – of systems, of experience, and of ourselves.
+It is a space for clearer awareness – of systems, of experience, and of ourselves.

 Awareness here is not reactive.